Yuzu tree large

 The fruits are ripe when it is bright yellow.
 Dark spots on the skin are normal and are also a sign that they are ripe.
 The unripe green fruits also fall off.
 These have a more acidic taste but are also great to use.
 The peel of both ripe and unripe yuzu is added to soups, dressing, cocktails and used as a topping for sushi and fish.
 You can also freeze the peel and juice for later use.

-The trees are shipped with the greatest care in a large plant box.
-However, it can happen that a branch break.
-Do not worry, the tree will start sprouting within a few months.
+The trees are trimmed before shipping.
+The trees are then carefully shipped in a large plant box.
+However, it is possible that a branch may break.
+Don't worry, the tree will produce new shoots within a few months."

 These are large trees and are therefore sent with a separate DHL shipping service.
 This usually offers the package twice.
 If it is not possible to deliver the package in these two times, it will be returned.
 Most pickup locations will not accept the package.